 Moles are skin growth consisting of cells that produce pigment.
 They are not very attractive and most people are interested in a safe mole removal process.
 They can appear anywhere on the skin, in groups or alone and most people get a few moles during their first 20 years of life.

-Moles are rather peculiar; they don’t normally require treatment, but depending on their size, placement or mass, people will either flaunt them, so to speak, or detest them and basically will only want them removed because they cause discomfort when they rub against clothing, jewelry, shaving or for cosmetic reasons.
+Moles are rather peculiar.
+They don’t normally require treatment, but depending on their size, placement or mass, people might want them removed because they cause discomfort when they rub against clothing, jewelry, or for other cosmetic reasons.

 At Magnolia Medical & Aesthetics, we recommend you have a full body skin exam to check for skin cancer before beginning a treatment.
 This will involve dermoscopy which is an examination of the skin using a hand-held skin surface microscope.